-You can start sending out the campaigns to the subscribers that you would have collected so far.
-You can broadcast messages that can be sent to all subscribers or a segmented set of subscribers.
+You can start sending out the campaigns to subscribers you would have collected so far.
+You can broadcast messages sent to all subscribers or a segmented set of subscribers.

 - You can create any Broadcast message of up to 135 characters (including emojis 😊)

 - Add a title of up to 85 characters.

 - A rich image of up to 1MB for Large Images with size 240 px X 180 px